glavman/art-voice-agent-accelerator/docs/security/authentication.md

-# Azure Communication Services Authentication Guide
+# Authentication Guide

-This document outlines the authentication and session management strategy for a real-time voice agent application that integrates Azure Communication Services (ACS) with external telephony systems.
+This document outlines the authentication and session management strategy for the real-time voice agent application that integrates Azure Communication Services (ACS) with external telephony systems.

 ## Table of Contents